Win Documents

 Do any of the following scenarios apply to you?

-One of the most common ways to obtain legal status is through a family member that has residency or citizenship.
-For example, if your spouse, parent, child, or sibling has documents, depending on what types of documents they have, it may be possible for you to become a resident based on your relationship with that person.
+One of the most common ways to fix papers is through a family member that has residency or citizenship.
+For example, if your spouse, parent, child, or sibling has documents, depending on their immigration status, there could be options for you to become a resident based on your relationship with that person.

-We encourage every person who is eligible to apply to become a citizen of the United States to do so as soon as they can.
-The benefits of citizenship are amazing: You will be able to vote, help more family members legalize their status (and often more quickly), leave the country for extended periods of time without fear of losing your residency, and you will have the confidence of knowing you’ll have citizenship for the rest of your life.
-Citizenship is a life-long benefit that can change your life and your entire family for generations to come!
+We encourage every person who is eligible to apply to become a citizen of the United States to do so as soon possible.
+The benefits of citizenship include voting, helping more family members adjust their status (and often more quickly), and leaving the country for extended periods of time without fear of losing your residency.
+Citizenship could help you build safe future with your family!

-If a U.S. citizen or resident spouse (or ex-spouse) has mistreated you, depending on the level of mistreatment and other factors, you may qualify to obtain legal status without leaving the country.
-We know family is important and you want to protect your family even if they have mistreated you at times.
-Rest assured that these cases are completely confidential and filing the case will not affect your family member.
+If you have had problems in the relationship with a U.S. citizen or resident spouse, or with a citizen child over 21 years of age, depending on the level of mistreatment and other factors, you could potentially qualify to fix papers within the country.
+We know that family is important and you want to protect them, even if you have been through difficult times.
+We assure you that this process is completely confidential and that submitting a case will not affect your family in any way.

-If you have a two-year conditional green card and separate or divorce from your spouse before the two years has passed, we may be able to help you remove the conditions on your green card so you get permanent residency.
-These cases can be complex, so it is important that you have an attorney help you, and we have the experience and knowledge to be able to do just that.
+If you have a two-year conditional Green Card and separate or divorce from your spouse before the two years have passed, we may be able to help you remove the conditions on your Green Card so you can obtain a permanent residency.
+We have a proven track record fixing papers for people in this situation.